ppi-ag/deep-sampler/README.md

 Persistent Samples are defined using `PersistentSample` and we don't need to define a concrete Sample using `is()` anymore, since this value will be provided by the JSON-File.
-__Second__ we we need to tell DeepSampler to record all Data, that flows through the stubbed methods.
+__Second__ we need to tell DeepSampler to record all Data, that flows through the stubbed methods.
 This is simply done by adding the annotation
 `@SaveSamples` to the test method.

 ```